jakob-kruse/setup.ts/apps/docs/src/pages/plugins/introduction.md

 The define plugin takes a function with the plugin context object as the first argument.
 It has the following properties

-    - config: The config object passed to definePlugin with the type defined in the genreic type.
+    - config: The config object passed to definePlugin with the type defined in the generic type.
-    - mergePackageJson: A functio to merge the provided object with the resulting package.json.
-This is useful for conditonals inside the plugin.
+    - mergePackageJson: A function to merge the provided object with the resulting package.json.
+This is useful for conditionals inside the plugin.
     - registerFiles: A function to register files with or without a template.

 To learn more see [Advanced Plugins](/plugins/advanced)